Chevrolet Silverado: 2022 refresh

-Chevrolet also introduced a new trim level to this series, the ZR2, which slotted between High Country and LTZ.
+Chevrolet also introduced the ZR2, a new trim level to this series which slotted between High Country and LTZ.
 GMC models receive a similar, though more upscale model known as AT4X.

 The refreshed 2022 Chevrolet Silverado 1500 and GMC Sierra 1500 began shipping to dealerships in the spring of 2022.
-Both brands also sold the outgoing models of both trucks, named the Silverado 1500 LTD and Sierra 1500 Limited respectively, alongside the new models.
+Both brands also sold the outgoing models of both trucks, named the Silverado 1500 LTD and Sierra 1500 Limited, respectively, alongside the new models.
 Only 1500 (half-ton) models of both trucks were refreshed for 2022, with a refresh of the heavy-duty (2500HD and 3500HD) trucks following in 2024.

 In April 2023, GM introduced the 2500HD version of the ZR2, a new heavy-duty off-road model, as well as a special edition called the ZR2 Bison, in partnership with parts supplier American Expedition Vehicles.
 CNBC noted it was another sign of a trend where automakers grew their off-road models to increase profits.
+For the 2024 model year, Sierra Pro and Silverado W/T models now include OnStar with 4G LTE Wi-Fi capabilities as standard equipment, though SiriusXM Satellite Radio remains an optional feature.